GeorgStrassberger/sysdocs/docs/juice-shop/account_list.md

-# Juice Shop Users
+# Juice Shop Accounts

-List of currently existing `Juice Shop` users that I have found so far.
+My list of currently existing `Juice Shop` users that I have found so far.

 ---

-Von den Prudukt kommentaren
+From the product comments
 - bender@juice-sh.op
 - jim@juice-sh.op
 - admin@juice-sh.op